 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" broadly refers to financial incentives implemented by the government and by solar companies to encourage increased use of renewable energy by making the installation and use of solar panels more affordable.
-Incentives may include things like discounts, cash back or credit on your utility bill each month.
-Some incentives are offered by the federal government, while others are offered by the California government or by your specific utility company, county or municipality.
+Solar incentives are intended to make renewable energy usage more affordable through financial incentives to help people install solar panels on their homes.
+Incentives may include things like discounts, cash back or monthly utility bill credits.
+Some incentives are handled federally, while others are provided by the California government or your utility company, county or municipality.
 Categories of solar incentives include:

-- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you have in place a net metering agreement with your Santa Barbara utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some places, this is a dollar-for-dollar credit, while in other places you might get refunded a percentage of the value.
+- Net Metering: Net metering is an incentive you can get once your solar panels are up and running.
+If you have a net metering agreement with your Santa Barbara utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some places, this credit is dollar-for-dollar, while in other areas you might receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives

-When people think of solar incentives, federal incentives may be the first thing that comes to mind.
-A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specified percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit equal to a specified percentage of the money you spend on your solar system.

-To know exactly how much the ITC could save you, get in touch with your local Santa Barbara solar panel installer.
+To know exactly how much money the ITC could save you, talk to your local Santa Barbara solar panel installer.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
 Homeowners can now receive a credit of 30% of the total costs of solar system installation for projects started after January 1, 2022 and completed before the end of 2032.
-This percentage will then begin to decrease yearly until the Clean Energy Credit expires in 2035.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems under this new program.
+The percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems with the new act.

 More information about the new Inflation Reduction Act can be found here.
-Your local Santa Barbara solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it applies to you.
+Your local Santa Barbara solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.